Madtsch/Madtsch.github.io/_posts/2018-01-24-uelten-denhard-mark-devile.md

 They had so much potential.
 And see where they are!
 I am totally jealous!

-And after that - a little bit of syntesizer free yazz!
+And after that - a little bit of Synthesizer Free Jazz!
 It starts slow - but wait a little - you will see!

 [Snarky Puppy with KingKorg][2]